star-39/moe-sticker-bot/README.md

 `python3 main.py`

-Please note that this software runs ONLY on Linux systems!!!
+Please note that this software runs ONLY on Linux systems.

-It probably runs on Mac, but never on Windows!!
-Please use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+It probably runs on Mac, for Windows, Please use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Step by Step Usage
 ### Ubuntu / Debian